wp-plugins/faithlife-news-widget/readme.txt

 == Screenshots ==

-1. Widget options /assets/fln-sample-widgetadmin.png
+1. Widget options
-2. Title Only Format /assets/fln-sample-titleonly.png
+2. Title-only display format
-3. Card Format /assets/fln-sample-card.png
+3. Card display format
-4. List Format /assets/fln-sample-list.png
+4. List display format
-5. For sites with a dark color scheme /assets/fln-sample-dark.png
+5. Optional setting for sites with a dark color scheme
-6. Reftagger option enabled /assets/fln-sample-reftagger.png
+6. With the Reftagger option enabled, Bible verse references on your site will be tagged

 == Changelog ==

-= 1.0.1 =
-* Updated readme.txt

 = 1.0 =
 * Faithlife News Widget Released